Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Bi-level RL

+There exists an alternative method to estimate the critic sensitivities, which is provided in Lemma~\ref{lem:policy_eval_sensitivity_QV_version} in Appendix~\ref{appendix:alternative_sensitivity}.
+This avoids unrolling entire trajectories as required in Lemma~\ref{lem:policy_eval_sensitivity} by directly differentiating the Bellman equations.
+However, this approach is computationally less efficient than the method in Lemma~\ref{lem:policy_eval_sensitivity}, as it requires iteratively estimating sensitivities for both the \(Q\) and \(V\) functions.
+For completeness, we provide a proof of equivalence between these two sensitivity estimation approaches in Appendix~\ref{appendix:sensitivities-equivalency}.

-With the help of these two Lemmas, we now present the \ac{spg} theorem for the bi-level \ac{rl} problem.
+Using these two lemmas, we now present the main result on the sensitivity analysis of \ac{spg} in the following theorem.

-\begin{theorem}[Sensitivity of in-sim \ac{spg}] Given a simulation model \(f_\theta\), reward function \(R_\theta\), and a resulting in-sim policy \(\pi_\phi\) optimal in its parameter (i.e., \({\hat \varphi(\phi, \theta) = 0}\)), the sensitivity of the in-sim policy parameters \(\phi\) w.r.t. to the simulation model and reward parameters \(\theta\) is given by:
+\begin{theorem}[Sensitivity of in-sim \ac{spg}] Consider a simulation model ${\mathcal P}_\theta$, reward function $R_\theta$, and the resulting in-sim policy $\pi_\phi$ obtained by solving the in-simulation \ac{rl} problem using \ac{spg}~\eqref{eq:inner_pg} in an actor-critic setting.
+Assume that the policy parameters $\phi$ correspond to a locally stationary solution of the \ac{spg} update, i.e., $\hat{\varphi}(\phi,\theta)=0$.
+Then the sensitivity of the in-sim policy parameters $\phi$ with respect to the simulation model and reward parameters $\theta$ is given by

 \end{theorem}